mhekkel/libzeep/README.md

 	for (xml::document::iterator e = first.begin(); e != first.end(); ++e)
 		cout << e.name() << endl;

-Likewise you can iterate over the attributes of an xml::element, like this:
+Likewise you can iterate over the attributes of an `xml::element`, like this:

 	for (xml::element::attribute_iterator a = e.attr_begin(); a != e.attr_end(); ++a)
 		cout << a->name() << endl;